-- B. Phase II (Aug 2010-Feb 2011): the Office of Faculty Affairs & Development will conduct a series of workshop to enhance the quality of the mentoring program.
-Award-winning faculty members of the PLFSOM and invited speakers from other academic institutions will give the following workshops for the Advanced Training in Mentoring and Leadership Development: - 1.
-Basic principles of effective faculty mentoring - 2.
-Faculty development programs and resources at PLFSOM - 3.
-Paul L. Foster SOM Guidelines for Tenure & Promotion - 4.
-Boyer's model of scholarship - 5.
-Comprehensive performance evaluation and feedback - 6.
-Professionalism and Cultural Diversity
+B. Phase II the Office of Faculty Development will conduct a series of workshops to enhance the quality of the mentoring program.
+Award-winning faculty members of the PLFSOM and invited speakers from other academic institutions will give the following workshops for the Advanced Training in Mentoring and Leadership Development:

+- 1. Basic principles of effective faculty mentoring

+- 2. Faculty development programs and resources at PLFSOM

+- 3. PLFSOM Guidelines for Tenure and Promotion

+- 4. Boyer's model of scholarship

+- 5. Comprehensive performance evaluation and feedback

+- 6. Professionalism and Cultural Diversity

 - 7. Negotiation and Conflict Resolution

 - 8. Leadership development

 - 9. Building a Career in Academic Medicine

 - 10. Innovation in Medical Education

 - 11. Academic Networking for Success

-- 12. Hispanic Center of Excellence (HCOE)
+- 12. Technology in Medical Education

-Besides these workshops, the Office of Faculty Affairs & Development will coordinate group discussion between mentors and mentees to enhance collaboration and dissemination of mentoring experiences.
+Besides these workshops, the Office of Faculty Development will coordinate group discussion between mentors and mentees to enhance collaboration and dissemination of mentoring experiences.